gvwilson/sensibleadventures/nardica/nardica.md

 When the wind shifted,
 the city's smell hit Iffy like a wet hammer.
-Rothera didn't just have coal mines---its dredging fleet was ten times the size of Halley's.
+Rothera didn't just have coal mines---it had a dredging fleet too, and rendering plants to process what they brought in.
-The reek of tonnes of jellyfish being rendered down for fuel and fertilizer was like being hit hard with a pillow.
+The reek of tonnes of jellyfish being turned into fuel and fertilizer was like being hit hard with a pillow.
 Wales wrinkled his nose in disgust, but Iffy took a deep breath,